Teaching Teens the Dangers of Sharing ADHD Medication

 Every Teen Needs a Medication Education Before College

 Parents and professionals should not ignore this growing problem.
-A recent article, published on the ADDitude website, focused on the serious consequences one college student experienced after selling his medication.
+An article, published on the ADDitude website, focused on the serious consequences one college student experienced after selling his medication.
 He began by selling a few pills on campus, which led to his selling his entire prescription.
 He was arrested by DEA agents and spent time in jail.

 I worked on a college campus for 24 years as an ADHD specialist and coach, first in a campus disability office and later in a learning center.
 Initially, I was naïve about medication diversion.
 I learned about stimulant abuse late in the game.
 At a luncheon for a graduating senior, I asked if he had any advice for me.
 He said, “There’s one topic I wish you’d talk about with all students taking ADHD medication: how to handle the demand they will face to give away or sell their pills!”